Timeout: The Importance of Stepping Away

 - Go back and start off addressing what they and your relationship means to you.
 Ask questions to help you further understand their thinking and the meaning behind this issue, concern or situation.

 We often listen to speak and don’t listen to understand.
 When another person feels that you are truly wanting to understand why something is so important to them, they will often become less defensive and emotional.
-This allows for a potentially charged situation to get resolved in an amicable way.
+This can keep a charged situation from getting out of hand.